neondatabase/website/content/docs/introduction/pricing-estimation-guide.md

 The Scale plan supports extra **Storage**, **Compute**, and **Projects**.

-- **Extra Storage**: If you exceed 50 GiB, extra storage is billed in increments of 10 GiB at $15 per increment.
+- **Extra Storage**: If you exceed 50 GiB, extra storage is allocated in increments of 10 GiB at $15 per increment.
 - **Extra Compute**: If you exceed 750 compute hours, extra compute is billed at $0.16/hour.
-- **Extra Projects**: If you exceed 50 projects, extra projects are billed in units of 10 projects at $50 per unit.
+- **Extra Projects**: If you exceed 50 projects, extra projects are allocated in units of 10 projects at $50 per unit.

 | Resource | Unit         | Price     |
 |----------|--------------|-----------|